 This is a small community hamlet of mixed French/English speakers and to nurture good community relations we regularly socialise together.
 You won't just be with our family but will be a part of the hamlet too.
 And beyond the hamlet... you will be part of our wider community of lovely people (you get to meet most of them at either the Sunday market or the local beer brewery).
 Social life here is very busy.
 Friends are passing through every day...

-We have a large barn used for storage and as a workshop; a herb garden, a large vegetable garden, a berry patch, ducks, chickens, geese, a dog, cat and our neighbour keeps his sheep on the land.
+The setup is over two houses, with gardens, woodland and fields.
+We have a large barn used as a workshop/store; a herb garden, a large vegetable garden, a berry patch, ducks, geese, a dog and all the visiting wildlife (boar, deer, badgers).

-This is our fourth year with this land and as such we are still very much in the groundwork stage, establishing systems and putting in basic infrastructure.
+The work right now is establishing systems and putting in basic infrastructure.
 There is a lot of work to do but it is varied and we do it to our rhythm.